Football? This time of year?

 A high school friendship brought Givins to Hernando County.
 Givins knew Eagles player/owner Abraham Dowdell from his days at Lakewood High in the early '80s.
 Dowdell, a four-time SSFL all-star receiver, later played for Givins in St. Petersburg.

-After twice turning down Dowdell's offers to coach the Eagles, Givins agreed to come aboard after the Lakeland team folded.
+After twice turning down Dowdell's offers to coach the Eagles, Givins agreed after the Lakeland team folded.
 Givins, 39, works as a campus monitor at Baypoint Middle School, where he tries to motivate children with discipline problems.
 He would like to get into high school or college coaching and sees the SSFL as a springboard.

 "I think I have a lot more to give to the kids, especially at the high school level, because I've been to the top and know what it takes to get to the top and can relate to a lot of the kids," Givins said.
 "I'm not old enough I can't run around and show and tell."